 I’ve made some smash cakes in the past, but wanted to make a slightly larger smash cake this time!
 This cake is made with 7 inch cake rounds, and really would be great for a child’s birthday at any age!
-Or for any adults who enjoy monsters 😛 This cake is make with a moist banana cake layer, and frosted with a cream cheese buttercream.
+Or for any adults who enjoy monsters 😛 This cake is made with a moist banana cake layers, and frosted with a cream cheese buttercream.
+The full recipe and tutorial can be found below:

 Banana Cake Batter